AmitThakkar/Closures-Part-2/README.md

 So it's always 5!!

 All 5 functions return the same value, because they keep link to the environment in which they were created!
 Confused ??
-Well, as per the first thumb rule written above that snapshot of the outer function is taken when they return inner function and not when they are defined.
+Well, as per the first thumb rule written above, snapshot of the outer function is taken when it returns inner function and not when inner function is defined.

 The value of year changed to '5' at the end of loop.
 The inner function returned this updated value of 'year' to array 'arr' , hence the result.